PrinsFrank/standards/README.md

 CountryCodeTLD::from('nl')->getCountryAlpha3();  // CountryAlpha3::Netherlands
 CountryCodeTLD::from('nl')->getCountryNumeric(); // CountryNumeric::Netherlands

-public function foo(CountryCodeTLD $countryCodeTLD) {} // Use spec as typehint to enforce valid value
+function foo(CountryCodeTLD $countryCodeTLD) {} // Use spec as typehint to enforce valid value
 ```

 ### GenericRestrictedTLD